Blacksburg Tactical Research Center

 Blacksburg Tactical Research Center (BTRC) is an American game publishing company best known for the TimeLords, Macho Women with Guns, and EABA role-playing games.
 They have produced a variety of role-playing games, card games, and board games.
-Since 2003, they have published exclusively in PDF format.
+Since 2003, they have published exclusively in PDF.

 History

 While a student at Virginia Tech in the early 1980s, Greg Porter designed several role playing and board games as part of the school's wargaming club.
 He approached numerous game companies about publishing his designs, but after multiple rejections decided to start his own company.
 He founded BTRC in 1985, in Blacksburg, Virginia.
 Greg decided early on that he did not want the company to take on large amounts of debt to release or promote products, so the first games saw very limited releases.
 Its first product was a board game, Concrete Jungle, a modern tactical game of small-unit military and police actions.
 TimeLords was its first role-playing game product, released in 1987.
 It did not initially sell well, but maintained a cult following that allowed a second edition to be published in 1990, followed by a number of supplements.
 The 1988 release of Macho Women with Guns saw unexpected success and several printings, and allowed the company to continue and expand its line of role-playing game products.